Ear wiggling

-Ear wiggling is movement of the external ear using the three muscles which are attached to it forward, above and behind.
+Ear wiggling is movement of the external ear using the three muscles which are attached to it forward, above, and behind.
 Some mammals such as cows have good control of these muscles, which they use to twitch and orient their ears, but humans usually find this difficult.

-J. H. Bair conducted experiments on humans, using a kymograph to measure their ear movements.
-He found that only two out of twelve subjects had any voluntary control at the start but that the others could acquire this by training with an early form of biofeedback.
+Research conducted on humans using a kymograph to measure their ear movements found that only two out of twelve subjects had any voluntary control at the start, but that the others could acquire this by training with an early form of biofeedback.

+Moving ear syndrome is a rare and treatable disorder in humans.
+It is an involuntary contraction of the external ear muscles that contribute to ear wiggling.
+This contraction can cause pain or discomfort.
+When sleeping or voluntarily movement occurs, it can temporarily decrease or disappear.
+The most effective therapy thus far is botox.

 Female rats wiggle their ears when they are in heat, to excite male rats and encourage them to mate.